Who We Are

 (201) 664-1849 Ext.
 15 email@example.com

 Old Tappan is also unique in the method of construction and billing for sanitary sewers, by virtue of a "special benefit assessment."
 Presently, there are twelve different sections of town that have gone through this process.
-Responsibility lies with the Tax Collector to bill and collect these payments for the next 18 years.
+Responsibility lies with the Tax Collector to bill and collect these payments over an18 year period.

 Deputy Tax Collector